 The claim to personal digital sovereignty-individual exercise of power and control over personal technologies, data and personhood (Couture & Toupin, 2019)-has deep philosophical roots.
 Classical philosophies of individualism affirm the intrinsic value of the individual with precedence over the collective or the state in many modern democratic societies (Swart, 1962).
 Personal digital sovereignty is also associated with a broad set of civil and political liberties such as autonomy and self-determination which in turn have been appropriated by social and political movements on both the left and the right (Robinson et al., 2017).
-Moreover, the recent claim to personal digital sovereignty reflects a backlash against the excesses of surveillance capitalism.
-Bulk collection of individual data, targeted political ads and misinformation-amplifying algorithms have not only eroded individual and public trust in powerful states and tech giants but also exposed the limits of industry self-regulation.
+Moreover, the recent claim to personal digital sovereignty such as the case brought by data activist Maximilian Schrems in the European Court of Justice (Chander, 2020) reflects the backlash against the excesses of surveillance capitalism.
+Bulk collection of individual data, targeted political ads and misinformation-amplifying algorithms have not only eroded individual and public trust in powerful states and tech giants but also exposed the limits of industry self-regulation (Cheung, 2023).

-Ultimately, personal data-created, collected, and stored on an unprecedented scale in contemporary digitized societies-is always about someone, deeply connected to personhood (Koopman, 2019).
+Ultimately, personal data-created, collected, and stored on an unprecedented scale in contemporary digitized societies-is always about someone, deeply connected to personhood

+(Koopman, 2019).
 Whether a Lacanian psychoanalytic subject or a Foucauldian political subject, the individual has both intrinsic needs and incentives to avoid the Other's excessive gaze to preserve one's privacy, personhood and control over personal data (Epstein, 2016).
 This is precisely the rationale behind the formulation of a fundamental right to "informational self-determination" by the German Federal Constitutional Court (1983) in the landmark Census case, arguing this right must be considered as an expression of the right to the free development of personality.
 In this perspective, every individual has not only a legitimate expectation but a constitutional right to exert control over personal data to know what information about him or her is collected, by whom, for what purposes and with whom it will be shared.
 As such, any processing of personal data is in principle regarded as an interference with the right to informational self-determination, unless the data subject has consented or the law considers such processing as necessary and proportionate to achieve a legitimate aim.

 Similar considerations led the Supreme Court of India to recognize the right to privacy in the landmark Puttaswamy case (Bhandari, Kak, Parsheera & Rahman, 2017) and the Brazilian Supreme Court to enshrine "informational self-determination" as a grounding principle of the Brazilian data protection law (IAPP, 2020).
 However, the blurry boundaries between our physical and datafied bodies (van der Ploeg, 2012) as well as the surveillance capitalism logics increasingly jeopardize our autonomy and self-determination.
 In practice, widespread surveillance exposes the enormous distance between the ideal and the reality of informational self-determination.
-Rising discourses and practices of personal digital sovereignty now attempt to bridge the gap through the adoption of technologies, including encryption and free or open source software and hardware, as alternatives to mainstream applications and services to minimize state or corporate surveillance, manipulation and decision-making that limit individual choices and agencies.
+New discourses and practices of personal digital sovereignty now attempt to bridge the gap through the adoption of technologies, including encryption and free or open source software and hardware, as alternatives to mainstream applications and services to minimize state or corporate surveillance and manipulation that limit individual choices, agencies and freedoms (Benkler, 2006; Stallman, 2020).